pyOpenSci/lessons/github-git/2-identify-issue.md

 Open issues are where developers track bugs, new features, or other improvements needed in the repo.
 Whether you have a specific fix in mind or are looking for ideas, you should start by exploring existing open issues.

-In this lesson you will create or comment on an issue that you'd like to fix in GitHub repository that you don't own.
+In this lesson you will create or comment on an issue that you'd like to fix in a GitHub repository that you don't own.

 :::{admonition} Activity: Create (or find) an issue for a bug that you'd like to fix